IBM/loading-accessing-data-from-nps/README-create-load.md

 ### 6. Loading or Unloading data from external source

+> NOTE: Before loading or unloading the data, upload `orders.tbl` from the cloned repository folder by going to `doc/source/data`.
+In the project home page, on the `Assets` tab, click the data icon, and browse to upload the file.
+You will have to unzip the data locally first before you upload.

 `nzpy` also supports streaming data loads and unloads.
 There are quite a few variations we can do here.
-You can load data from local files to NPS uses streaming transient external table with `REMOTESOURCE 'ODBC'` option as show below:
+You can load data from local files to NPS which uses streaming transient external table with `REMOTESOURCE 'ODBC'` option as shown below:

 ```python
 with con.cursor() as cursor: